all lincoln mark 7's are speed density the best ones are 88-92. mustangs were speed density till 88........the lincoln ecm's are more common

 Comment

 Thanks Gadget73, It has the HO plenum plate, it is an LSC.
 The pistons looked flat which surprised me.
 The heads look like they have 6k8 castings, if I read it right.
 Are these worth having work done?
 There's a dealer on eBay selling the E7 heads, item # 280192854945 are these worth it?
 If not, can anybody recommend a dealer ?
 I know there are probably better ones out there, but I'm now on a tight budget.
 Is there any easy way to identify these as #19 injectors?
 Sorry about all the questions, With limited funds, I hate to buy the wrong parts.
-Thanks again for the advicesigpic
+Thanks again for the advice

 Current Rides